 It was blissful to cross the last grassy field and arrive back in Lhonak at 3pm to find our tent pitched in the sun.
 I made a cursory danybad to our porters and collapsed inside.
 We spent a peaceful afternoon resting with the sun on our tent.
 Drohmo Ri had been an enjoyable excursion, and the view from Kangchenjunga’s north base camp had exceeded our expectations.

 We were halfway through our trek, and we still had the south base camp to come.
-Tune in again for part 2 of this trip report.
+Read part 2 here.

 See my Kangchenjunga Flickr album for all my photos of the trek.